matteofilia/tessera/DEV_LOG.md

 ## September 07, 2025

 Honestly?
 Starting to become concerned.
 This is just sloppy code on top of more sloppy code.
 Still, we need to keep moving forward.
 I will do my best to do things the "right" way.

+## September 09, 2025

+Thinking about skipping creating test cases.
+I know, I know, probably not the "ideal" approach.
+That being said, creating test cases is complicated and difficult.
+This project isn't meant to be perfect, it is meant to work and do cool things.
+If it's messy?
+That's perfectly fine, so long as it actually works.
+Let's keep moving forwards as best as we can.